conectado/Blog/content/concurrency-patterns.md

 ```

 In this case, if you wanted to know where the value of `m`, `dest`, or `id` came from, you can just look them up locally, since the IO is done in the same backtrace as where they are used.
-For example, `m` comes from a pattern match in `parse_message` by passing `buffer` into the function, `buffer` comes from `read_buf` just a few lines above, and we can see that we created the buffer locally.
-So we know the buffer comes from reading on a socket on `connections`, which we can find if we look at `&self`.
+For example, `m` comes from a pattern match with `parse_message` by passing `buffer` into the function, `buffer` comes from `read_buf` just a few lines above, and we can see that we created the buffer locally.
+So we know the buffer comes from reading on a socket in `connections`, which we can find if we look at `&self`.

 The question then is, can we still have locality of the IO data without having to use a `Mutex` to share mutable access to state?
 And in fact we can if we use a single task to do everything.